Cecilia went home in March, as did Tobias. We thought it was for three weeks of COVID lockdown, but it turned out to be forever.

 We only got stuck four times.
 Once on the beach at Lake Malawi and three times on or near beaches in Moçambique.

-All three times in Moz we didn’t have long to wait and a guy rolled up in a Land Rover or a Land Cruiser, stopping in front of us and shaking his head pityingly in his khaki shorts.
-“You really must have 4X4” he’d say and I’d agree and ooh and aah about his rugged vehicle.
-Then he’d pull us out chop-chop, tell us where they had been, tell us where NOT to go (and make that route sound so exciting that we’d sometimes go exactly there!) and drive away still shaking his head.
+All three times in Moz we didn’t have long to wait and a guy rolled up in a Land Rover or a Land Cruiser, stopping in front of us and shaking his head pityingly in his tight khaki shorts.
+“You really must have 4X4,” he’d say and I’d agree and ooh and aah about his rugged vehicle.
+Then he’d pull us out chop-chop, tell us where they had been, tell us where NOT to go (and make that route sound so exciting that we’d sometimes go exactly there!), and then drive away still shaking his head.

 I reckon if we had gone in a 4X4 we would have missed out on some good advice** and on meeting some friendly people!